Need help dealing with violent or distressing online content? Learn more

 Are there virtual safety zones?

-In immersive environments, conduct, contact and content risks are becoming increasingly blurred.
-In addition to being exposed to inappropriate content by unknown people, users may have life-like interactions and experiences with them.
 Consider whether there is access to safe zones within the platform.
 These allow users to take a moment away from other people and the virtual environment, giving them an opportunity to report harmful or inappropriate content, contact or communication and mute or block other users.

 What safety features are available?